bhagwat-rahul/cool-stuff/Notes/ZeroToAsic.md

 flip flops are built with latches.
 Latches dont really hold the val for long cz they rely on capacitance which goes out after a while.
-This is why we need flip flops. ideal flip flop samples immediately with no ambiguity on output and sample instantly on clkedge.
+This is why we need flip flops.
+Ideal flip flop samples immediately with no ambiguity on output and sample instantly on clkedge (i.e every time clock counts and not at an offset).